mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 distinction comes down to this: The armed forces are commanded by their own officers.
-Military operations are ordered by senior military officers in accordance with the political direction supplied by the Emperor’s representatives, ie the nobility – in short, the nobility indicates what needs to be done and the military decides how and what assets will be used.
+Military operations are ordered by senior military officers in accordance with the political direction supplied by the Emperor's representatives, ie the nobility – in short, the nobility indicates what needs to be done and the military decides how and what assets will be used.
 There is of course always communication and an element of joint planning involved.